Killerpies/410_proj4_donuts_multiple_waiters_student/Readme.md

 ## Grading

-20% waiter.cpp and baker.cpp files submitted as described in 'ToTurn In'

 20% Your program uses the mutex mutex_order_inQ to protect order_in_Q and mutex mutex_order_outQ to protect order_out_Vector.

-60% Otherwise I will use the average of total_pts for several runs of the program using your baker and waiter.
+80% Otherwise I will use the average of total_pts for several runs of the program using your baker and waiter.

 ## Other Hints